Medically reviewed by Kristin Hall, FNP

 Several studies have shown positive results in the use of tea tree oil to treat acne.

-A total of 124 people were given either a five percent concentration of tea tree oil gel or a five percent benzoyl peroxide solution.
+In another study, a total of 124 people with acne-prone skin were given either a five percent concentration of tea tree oil gel or a five percent benzoyl peroxide solution.
 The researchers found that both treatments comparably reduced acne lesions (inflamed and non-inflamed).

-However, they noticed that tea tree oil’s onset onset of action was slower than benzoyl peroxide’s, but also that the tea tree oil group experienced fewer side effects.
+However, they noticed that tea tree oil's onset of action was slower than benzoyl peroxide, but also that the tea tree oil group experienced fewer side effects.

-Another study tested a combination solution of propolis, tea tree oil and aloe vera to erythromycin (a popular acne treatment), and found that the combination of propolis, tea tree oil and aloe vera was similarly effective to erythromycin after both 15 and 30 days.
+Another small study of 60 people published in the journal Clinical Pharmacology: Advances and Applications, tested a combination solution of propolis, tea tree oil and aloe vera to erythromycin (a popular acne treatment), and found that the combination of propolis, tea tree oil and aloe vera was similarly effective to erythromycin after both 15 and 30 days.

-However, it’s important to remember this study holds less weight for tea tree oil because tea tree oil was one of three ingredients.
+However, it’s important to remember this study holds less weight for tea tree oil because it was one of three ingredients.

 Nevertheless, study after study seems to show tea tree oil to be an effective acne treatment.